-Building upon a proud legacy stretching back to the 1940s, CS @ ILLINOIS stands today at the forefront of computing innovation.
+Building upon a proud legacy stretching back to the 1940s, Illinois Computer Science stands today at the forefront of computing innovation.
 Collectively, our alumni and faculty have birthed entirely new industries, generated billions of dollars in commerce, created tens of thousands of jobs, and revolutionized the way that people communicate, shop, conduct business, and are entertained.
 For just some of this amazing story, please see the CS History Timeline.

-CS @ ILLINOIS earns consistently high US News rankings for both its Undergraduate and Graduate programs.
-With 61 full-time faculty members, 27 NSF CAREER Award Winners, and major industry collaborations, see why an education at CS @ ILLINOIS is right for you.
+Illinois Computer Science earns consistently high US News rankings for both its Undergraduate and Graduate programs.
+With 80 full-time faculty members, 32 NSF CAREER Award Winners, and major industry collaborations, see why an education at Illinois Computer Science is right for you.

 The students, faculty, and alumni of our department are changing the world through their contributions to the computing industry and to research.
-These awards received by members of the CS @ ILLINOIS family clearly show our faculty, students, and alumni are among the best in the world.
+These awards received by members of the Illinois Computer Science family clearly show our faculty, students, and alumni are among the best in the world.

 Dedicated in 2004, the Thomas M. Siebel Center for Computer Science is the home for the Department of Computer Science at the University of Illinois at Urbana-Champaign.
 It was made possible by a generous gift from Thomas M. Siebel (MS CS ’85), with additional funding from the State of Illinois and the University of Illinois.

 The Siebel Center houses more than 225,000 square feet of classrooms, laboratories, and offices.
 Since it opened its doors, thousands of students have benefited from the educational and research endeavors within its walls.

 Construction of the Siebel Center began in the summer of 2001.
 In less than three years, the building was the new home to one of the world’s leading centers of computer science research.